dpays/esteem8app.github.io/docs/Organization-model.md

 * Inside developpers choose outside developpers features they want to implement in project.
 * Outside developpers are rewarded by posting they feature in Steem.

-If outside developpers features is greatly appreciate by users but not accepted by inside developpers, the project can be forked to compose a new starting point.
+If a new features is greatly appreciate by users but not accepted by inside developpers, the project can be forked to compose a new starting point.